-If you love pasta, and if you love Indian food, you won’t be able to resist this Masala Pasta.
-A fiery red tomato sauce seasoned with cumin and garlic and mellowed with cashew cream makes every bite one to remember.
-A vegan, soy-free recipe, can be nut-free.
+Masala pasta is an irresistibly delicious Indian street-style food.
+If you love pasta, and if you love Indian food, you need to try this recipe.
+A bright red tomato sauce seasoned with cumin and garlic and mellowed with cashew cream makes every bite one to remember.

 In other words, we smother it in masala, sprinkle on a liberal quantity of chili pepper, and then, if possible, top it off with a tadka of more spices.
 (We even made McDonald's, which resisted vegetarian offerings here in the United States long after other fast food chains had jumped on the wagon, cook up McAloo Tikki Burgers and Aloo Naans for us before they could set up shop in India).